Have you ever tried the inverted AeroPress method? Jump into our guide and learn how to make a delicious coffee with upside-down AeroPress.

 - Reusable metal filter

 The choice between the two depends on how you like your coffee.

 A metal filter lets coffee oils pass through, while a paper filter doesn’t.

-Now, coffee oils give your drink more body and a slightly deeper flavor.
+`Now, coffee oils give your drink more body and a slightly deeper flavor.
+But those oils can also increase your cholesterol levels. `Now, coffee oils give your drink more body and a slightly deeper flavor.
 But those oils can also increase your cholesterol levels.